elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-10-20-cs3230-lecture-9-np-hardness.md

 - Let G = (V,E) be arbitrary undirected graph
 - An independent set in G is set of vertices V' is a subset of V such that there is no edge between any two vertices in V'
 - MaxIndSet Problem: Given G = (V,E) and k>0 as input, does there exist an independent set of size of least k.
+- the proof here is the set of vertices

 Prove NP-hardness by reducing 3-SAT